 Today you enjoy the wonderful surroundings of the Via Francigena.
 Before walking up to the peculiar villages of Collemuccioli and Pieve di Cellole, stop for a visit at the Sanctuary in Pancole.
 If you arrive early, take some time to visit the famous town of San Gimignano and enjoy its charming medieval atmosphere.

 - Walking for the day: 18 km, 6 hrs ↑595 m ↓540 m

-- Overnight in San Gimignano (Hotel La Cisterna or similar)
+- Accommodation: hotel in San Gimignano (Hotel La Cisterna or similar)

 Today you walk a gorgeous path of the Via Francigena.
 Going up and down the Tuscan hills, crossing vineyards, olive groves, fields and woods, you finally reach your accommodation in Gracciano.
 Along the way, you can make a detour to discover the fascinating Abbey of Santa Maria a Conero of the XI century.